extragood-io/jumpwire-docs/docs/flows/index.md

 A **Flow** is defined as a series of stages for moving data between systems.
 It starts with a trigger and always completes, typically after transforming data from the trigger and storing or publishing that data.
 Intermediary stages can filter data to match a criteria, hydrate the data by querying other systems, or add or rename fields.
 Stages can also fan-out (e.g. map) or combine (e.g. reduce) the results of prior stage executions, allowing for efficient computations.

-The most formal definition of a Flow is as a directed acyclical graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)), as Flows must be fully traversable, not contain cycles between stages, and terminate.
+The most formal definition of a Flow is as a directed acyclic graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)), as Flows must be fully traversable, not contain cycles between stages, and terminate.

 ![](../../assets/images/Flows.svg)